KEGustafsson/influxdbv2-docker/README.md

 Telegraf, Influxdb v2 and Grafana in docker for Signal K testing.

-If Signal K is not runnign is same computer, change telegraf.conf setting first.
+If Signal K is not runnign in same computer, change telegraf.conf setting (url) first.
 Also if you want to read other path than vessels.self.

 Run run_me_1st.sh and enter username, password, org and bucket for Influxdb.